balu100/openconnect-ssh-http-sock-proxy-docker/README.md

 ```
 After entering your password, OpenConnect will display authentication groups.
 Choose the appropriate one, and the server certificate hash (usually in `pin-sha256:XYZ123` format) will be shown in the connection logs.

-### Using as a Jumphost
+### Using as a Jumphost with X11 Forwarding
-To use this container as a jumphost for SSH connections, add the following to your `~/.ssh/config` file:
+To use this container as a jumphost for SSH connections with X11 forwarding, add the following to your `~/.ssh/config` file:
 ```sh
 Host jumphost
   HostName CONTAINER_IP